CodeReviewDAO/dxd_codereview/Reviews/645 - Smart Billing Platform Prototype/3 - Backend prototype with frontend/README.md

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS / FAIL / PASS with Notes Documentation provides sufficient installation/execution instructions | PASS / FAIL / PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes
+Project builds without errors | N/A
+Documentation provides sufficient installation/execution instructions | N/A
+Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes

 # Unit / Automated Testing

-_Summarize the result of the unit testing / automated testing / integration testing provided in the Milestone.
-Feel free to include automated test output, either as text, image or other artifact.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+As per the request from DEVxDAO, installation of the project was not carried out during the review process.
+Consequently, the reviewer faced limitations in conducting unit tests for the assessment.
+Since unit tests typically require a properly installed project environment, the absence of installation prevented the reviewer from executing and evaluating the unit tests effectively.
+Therefore, due to the specific instruction from DEVxDAO, the reviewer was unable to perform the required unit tests as part of the project evaluation.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes Unit Tests - At least one negative path test | PASS / FAIL / PASS with Notes Unit Tests - Additional path tests | PASS / FAIL / PASS with Notes
+Unit Tests - At least one positive path test | N/A Unit Tests - At least one negative path test | N/A Unit Tests - Additional path tests | N/A

 # Documentation